To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Cybercrime Prevention, 2FA, And Social Media Identity Theft

-Our cybercrime prevention guide explains why you shouldn’t pay for your gas at the pump and why you should sign up for 2FA, or two-factor authentication.
+Our cybercrime prevention guide explains why you shouldn’t pay for your gas at the pump and why you should sign up for two-factor authentication (2FA).
 2FA adds an additional identity check to confirm it’s you, such as sending you a text on your cell phone.

-Speaking of two-factor authentication, could passwords become obsolete?
-Logging into our accounts tomorrow could mean scanning your fingerprint or iris instead of entering a password.
-Protecting this information (known as zero knowledge proof) is much easier than protecting a 12-digit password.
+Could passwords become obsolete?
+Logging into our accounts tomorrow could mean scanning your fingerprint or iris on your iPhone instead of entering a password.
+Protecting this information (known as zero-knowledge proof) is much easier than protecting a 12-digit password.

 Also be aware of social media identity theft, where fake profiles are created to scam others.

 Smart Home Devices Need Protecting Too